Hacking-the-Cloud/hackingthe.cloud/content/aws/general-knowledge/_index.md

 ---
 title: General Knowledge
-description: Things that are good to know
+description: This section is dedicated to information and techniques that are good to know about when attacking an AWS environment.
 draft: false
 spaceBetweenTitleText: 25
 collapsible: true